osjoberg/Sparsnas/Readme.md

 - Supports multiple IKEA Sparsnas sensors simultaneously.
 - Idles while not receiving packets which makes it use less CPU.
 - Can be used directly from the command line without re-compiling the source code.
-- Interfaces the reciver directly throgh the RTL-SDR library.
+- Interfaces the reciver directly through the RTL-SDR library.
 - Fixes an issue in the original code which does not take pulses per kWh into account if anything else than 1000.

 Requires .NET Framework 5.0.